rianganesh64-sketch/cantilever_crane/README.md

 # cantilever_crane
-Arduino and Servo (previously Stepper) motor code for cantilever crane project for R&amp;E Is connected to cantilever crane to lower unknown payload unknown distance in time ranging from 10-40 secs, must'nt break payload egg
+Arduino and Servo motor code for cantilever crane project for R&amp;E Is connected to cantilever crane to lower unknown payload unknown distance in time ranging from 10-40 secs, must'nt break payload egg